Gap creationism: Interpretation of Genesis

 Some gap creationists may believe that science has proven beyond reasonable doubt that the Earth is far older than can be accounted for by, for instance, adding up the ages of Biblical patriarchs as James Ussher famously attempted in the 17th century when he developed the Ussher chronology.

+Gap creationists who hold to a young-earth position stress that it is more accurate to posit Genesis 1:2 as destruction rather than a preparatory state for God's creation of Earth.
+They also hold that Noah's flood was a global flood and reject the idea that humans existed before Adam.